Paul Heaton: Personal life

 Heaton lives in Manchester with his wife and three children.

 Heaton has on occasion referred to the Beautiful South as having a heavy-drinking culture.
 Many songs by the Beautiful South, such as "Woman in the Wall", "Liars' Bar", "I May Be Ugly", "The Slide", "Look What I Found in My Beer" and "Old Red Eyes Is Back", have referred to alcoholism or drink-fuelled violence.

-In December 2011, Heaton purchased the lease of The King's Arms public house in Bloom Street, Salford, Greater Manchester.
+In December 2011, Heaton purchased the lease of the King's Arms public house on Bloom Street in Salford.
 He sold the pub in December 2015.

-He is a keen collector and has a diverse range of collections including football memorabilia, crisp packets, beer mats, postcards and comics.
+Heaton is known for his diverse range of collections, which include football memorabilia, crisp packets, beer mats, shoe horns, postcards and comics.

 Other appearances

-During the 1990s, Heaton regularly appeared on Football Italia, Channel 4's coverage of Italian Serie A football as a pre-match guest and was frequently introduced by host James Richardson as an 'Italian football expert'.
+During the 1990s, Heaton regularly appeared on Football Italia, Channel 4's coverage of Italian Serie A football as a pre-match guest alongside host James Richardson.

 Heaton appeared on BBC One talking head programme Why We Love the Royle Family, along with Noel Gallagher, in his capacity as a fan of the television sitcom The Royle Family.

 In May 2012, Heaton set off on his 50:50 cycle tour of British and Irish pubs, promoting his latest album, British pubs, and cycling.
 He covered 2500 miles – 50 mi for each year of his life.

 In 2022, unable to do another cycling tour, he sent money to 60 pubs across the UK and Ireland to enable them to give free pints to celebrate his 60th birthday.

 In February 2023, Heaton and his crisp packet collection appeared on the Channel 4 documentary Grayson Perry's Full English, with Heaton donating a display of Murphy's Crisps flavours to Perry's exhibition of Englishness.